kodingkirby/TinderBot/README.md

 ```

 ## How it works
-I've started documenting my methods to educate others on the current state of mobile app security.
-I've outlined some of my methods in the [docs](docs/tinder_api.md) folder
+BurpSuite write up and sample data can be found in the [docs](docs/tinder_api.md) folder

 This app carries no warranty, and is for educational use only